Deep Cleaning For Asthma Triggers

 People Also Ask

-You may have dust mites if you experience allergy symptoms like sneezing, runny nose, itchy eyes, or congestion that worsen indoors or at night.
-These microscopic creatures thrive in warm, humid environments and feed on dead skin cells.
-Common signs include a dusty or musty smell in bedding, carpets, or upholstery, and visible dust accumulation in your home.
-While you cannot see mites without a microscope, their droppings and body fragments trigger allergic reactions.
-To confirm, consider an allergy test from a doctor.
-Professional cleaning from a team like Queens Carpets Cleaning can help reduce mite populations by deep cleaning carpets and fabrics, removing allergens effectively.
+You may have dust mites if you experience allergy symptoms like sneezing, a runny nose, itchy eyes, or a persistent cough, especially when lying in bed or after vacuuming.
+These microscopic pests thrive in warm, humid environments and feed on dead skin cells.
+Common signs include waking up with nasal congestion or noticing a musty smell in your bedroom.
+While you cannot see them without a microscope, you can check for their presence using a home test kit from a pharmacy.
+To reduce dust mites, wash bedding weekly in hot water above 130 degrees Fahrenheit, use allergen-proof mattress covers, and maintain low indoor humidity.
+For a deeper clean, professional services like those from Queens Carpets Cleaning can help remove allergens from carpets and upholstery.